felipap/nudge/ROADMAP.md

 - [ ] Fix: height of active session is bouncing on reload
 - [ ] CI: figure out how to make pre-release builds.
 - [ ] Figure out a way around breaking changes.
 (Force update?)
-- [ ] Find a way to scrape off most sensitive data locally?
-- [ ] Can we check that the app is running from inside a Terminal?
-- [ ] Notification: test access by asking users to click on the notification.23
+- [ ] Notification: test access by asking users to click on the notification.
 - [ ] Fix: permission errors still silent.
 - [ ] Fix: "Rate limit exceeded" error for OpenAI keys without billing setup.
 - [ ] Improve notification clarity - make it obvious when users should expect notifications.